knocklabs/javascript/.github/pull_request_template.md

 - [ ] Sample todo item 2

 ### Checklist
-- [ ] Unit tests have been added for new features or major refactors to existing features.
+- [ ] Tests have been added for new features or major refactors to existing features.

 ### Screenshots or videos
 ** Attach any screenshots or recordings to visually illustrate the changes, as necessary.
 Delete if not relevant. **